ethomson/github-satellite-hands-on-labs/3-azure-pipelines-npm/README.md

 * On the new account page, you can give your Azure DevOps organization a custom name or choose the default, which is derived from your GitHub username.

-* Set your Project name to "swift-ios".
+* Set your Project name to "node".

   ![New Account](images/3-newaccount.png)